kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 ### Kiali and Jaeger upgraded

-With Kyma 2.1, the Kiali and Tracing components were updated to the following recent versions:
+With Kyma 2.1, the Kiali and Jaeger components were updated to the following recent versions:
 - Kiali 1.44
 - Jaeger 1.30.0